Bolek and Lolek (film)

 Bolek and Lolek (Polish: Bolek i Lolek) is a 1936 Polish comedy film directed by Michał Waszyński.
-Currently considered lost media.

 Reviews

 "DYMSZA CALLS FOR EVERYONE TO CINEMA "EUROPA* Dymsza is a completely unique natural talent.
 Dymsza is an actor with incredible intuition.
 Dymsza is an artist who speaks to the viewer in his own language of means and ways of expression.
 Dymsza is the Napoleon of humor.

 "Bolek and Lolek", in the cinema "Europa*" is Dymsza's latest and best creation.

 Script - extremely inventive.
 Dialogues - witty.
 Music - catchy. ...The main attraction of the film is Dymsza.